 - Most stage 1 and stage 2 pressure injuries will heal within several weeks with proper treatment.
 Early treatment can help prevent damage and keep a sore from progressing to a more serious stage.

-- Stage 3 and 4 pressure injuries are harder to treat and can take months or even years to heal.
-Continued care and treatment can prevent complications such as further tissue damage, infection, and pain.
+- Stage 3 and 4 pressure injuries are harder to treat.
+They can take months or even years to heal.
+Continued care and treatment can prevent complications such as infection, more tissue damage, and pain.

 Current as of: March 22, 2023